nathaliamaimone/nathaliamaimone/README.md

 ---

-### 📫 Let's connect!
+###  Let's connect!

-Você pode saber mais sobre mim e entrar em contato através do [LinkedIn](https://www.linkedin.com/in/nath%C3%A1lia-maimone-87a7861a6/).
+You can find out more about me and get in touch at [LinkedIn](https://www.linkedin.com/in/nath%C3%A1lia-maimone-87a7861a6/).

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/nath%C3%A1lia-maimone-87a7861a6/)